leuty/iconarray/README.md

 ## Developing in icon-timeseries

 This section provides some more detailed information on the package and some guidance for the development process.
 Read it carefully, especially if you are new to Python and/or Python development in APN.
+Also refer to `CONTRIBUTING.md` for more information.

 ### Setup